mcanty1816/stock_predict/README.md

-# sung
+# Predict stock price movment using machine learning

-Hi, This is practice.
+Hi, This is just for practice.